nanobox-io/nanobox-docs/source/production/getting-started/local-to-production.html.md

 layout: prod
 ---

 Differences between development and production environments has always been a challenge when managing applications.
-Nanobox provides perfect pairity between local Nanobox environments and Nanobox production environments.
+Nanobox provides perfect parity between local Nanobox environments and Nanobox production environments.

 ### Infrastructure
 Both Nanobox and Nanobox Production provision infrastructures and deploy code using [engines](/getting-started/engines/) and [Boxfile](/getting-started/boxfile/) configuration options.
 All the information necessary to configure and provision your app's infrastructure is committed to your repo.
 This means that by simply deploying code developed in a local Nanobox environment to a Nanobox Production app, an identical infrastructure will be provisioned.